 Pericoronitis is one of the most common reason for an individual to present for an emergency dental appointment.
 The symptoms of pericoronitis are:-

 - Inflammation of gum tissue just behind the last molar

 - Bad smell and taste

 - Pus oozing from the area

-- Sometimes, the infection can lead to swelling of the gum tissue, the cheek or the entire jaw section related to the infection.
+- Sometimes, the infection can lead to swelling of the gum tissue, the cheek or the entire jaw section related to the disease.

-Sometimes the wisdom teeth cause pain, yet an individual can abstain from removal with a few changes in his /her oral cleanliness habits.
+Sometimes the wisdom teeth cause pain as a result of inflammation/infection caused by poor oral hygiene.
+One can avoid extraction in this instance if oral health is improved.
 In case that there is a little tissue covering the back of the tooth, that person may feel pain while chewing on that gum tissue.
-In the event that there is generally enough space for the wisdom tooth to erupt, the gum tissue can be removed completely to cure this problem.
-A change in the brushing angle and increasing the frequency of flossing both in front and behind the wisdom teeth can keep the gum tissues solid and avoid the occurrence of gingivitis or other painful contaminations.
-Normally the state of the wisdom teeth changes a considerable measure between the ages of 16 and 23.
+If there is enough space for the wisdom tooth to erupt, the gum tissue can be removed entirely to cure this problem.
+A change in the brushing angle and increasing the frequency of flossing both in front and behind the wisdom teeth can keep the gum tissues stable and avoid the occurrence of gingivitis or other painful contaminations.
+Usually, the state of the wisdom teeth changes a considerable measure between the ages of 16 and 23.
 Thus it is critical that these teeth are inspected by a dental expert regularly to decide the correct diagnosis.
-This is where Niddrie Dental Clinic, their quality services and their expert doctors can assist you all the way through.
+Expert dentist at Niddrie Dental Clinic can assist you all the way through.